Tag: Investigations

 Description:

 See link before for information and registration.
-May be combined with Advanced Search and Siezure and Advanced Criminal Investigations for a discounted cost.
+May be combined with Advanced Search and Seizure and Advanced Criminal Investigations for a discounted cost.

 Instructors: TBD